WordPress/gutenberg/docs/getting-started/devenv/docker-ubuntu.md

 ## Troubleshooting

-If you run into this error, when running `npm run wp-env` from the Gutenberg directory:
+If you run into this error, when running `pnpm wp-env` from the Gutenberg directory:

 ```
 ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?